bolzhub/Root-Inserts/README.md

  <img src="Extra/Presentation/Box_disposition/Small_French_Box/temp_small_french1.jpg" alt="Box disposition 1" width="450" />
 </p>

-Temporary storage solution for the French big box:
+Example of temporary storage solution for the French big box:
 - No need to raise the lid
 -
 - Hirelings will probably be removed in future configurations.